richard-porter/frozen-kernel/README.md

 Teferra et al. (2026), publishing in *npj Digital Medicine* (Nature), measured how safety guardrails affect affective realism in LLMs using three validated clinical instruments for irritability.
 They tested four models across guardrail levels: GPT-4o and Claude 3.5 Sonnet (high guardrails) versus Grok-3-mini and Nous-Hermes-2 (low guardrails).
 Following provocation prompts, low-guardrail models displayed the expected increase in irritability — the natural human-like response.
 High-guardrail models did the opposite: they paradoxically decreased irritability scores, with GPT-4o dropping to zero across all scales.

 The guardrails did not merely dampen the affective response.
 They inverted it.
 The safety mechanism designed to prevent harmful output produced a different kind of harm: the suppression of affective realism that is clinically necessary for therapeutic alliance.
 A therapist who responds to provocation with zero affect is not safe — they are dissociating.
-In a clinical setting, that response pattern would itself be flagged as problematic.

 This finding validates the Frozen Kernel’s narrow constraint architecture.
 The Frozen Kernel’s hard constraints are specific: no delusion reinforcement, no sycophancy past clinical threshold, session duration limits, honest failure obligations.
 They do not suppress all affect.
-They do not flatten the model to zero reactivity.
 They catch the specific behaviors that cause documented clinical harm and leave everything else alone.
 The difference is between a surgeon removing a tumor and chemotherapy killing everything — including the patient’s capacity for therapeutic engagement.

 **Performance Volatility in Safety-Critical Engineering**

 Dokas (2026), publishing in *Safety Science* (Elsevier), conducted a scoping review of LLM benchmarks for hazard analysis in safety-critical systems, followed by a pilot study testing GPT-3.5-turbo across nine NASA and peer-reviewed safety scenarios over three identical runs.
 The model achieved a 100% success rate in generating responses across all runs.
 It never refused.
 It never said “I don’t know.”
 But the analytical quality of what it generated was stochastically volatile.

 Hazard identification F1 scores varied unpredictably between runs.
 Scenario 3 (Railway Control) jumped from 0.222 to 0.889 with zero changes to the prompt, model, or settings.
-Causal reasoning was consistently poor: the model generated parsable causal chains in only 11-44% of scenarios across runs, and the Mean Causal Score never exceeded 0.061.
-The model could identify that a hazard existed (pattern matching) but could not reliably trace the causal chain connecting cause to consequence (structured reasoning).
+Causal reasoning was consistently poor: the model generated parsable causal chains in only 11–44% of scenarios across runs, and the Mean Causal Score never exceeded 0.061.

 Dokas draws a critical distinction: human safety experts also produce variable hazard analyses, but human variability is epistemic — it stems from different but internally consistent reasoning processes, and disagreements can be resolved through consensus.
 LLM variability is stochastic — the same model with the same prompt produces different results for no traceable reason.
 You cannot resolve a disagreement with a system that does not have reasons for its outputs.
 You cannot audit a stochastic process.
 You can only constrain it externally.

 His conclusion: “performance volatility itself must be treated as a key risk metric.”
 A single successful test provides limited confidence in future reliability.

 **The Same Problem from Two Directions**

-These two studies describe the same architectural failure:

 |                                      |Teferra et al. (Clinical)                                        |Dokas (Engineering)                                                    |
 |--------------------------------------|-----------------------------------------------------------------|-----------------------------------------------------------------------|